lcbao0908/robotic_arm_manual_control/README.md

 # Features:

-**Manual Joy-Stick Control:** Step-by-step guidance on how to achieve manual control of the robotic arm using joysticks.
+**Manual Joy-Stick Control:** Step-by-step guidance on how to achieve manual control of the robotic arm using Thrustmaster joysticks.
 **Inverse Kinematics Joy-Stick Control:** Demonstrates control of the robotic arm in a linear path along X and Y coordinates, using advanced inverse kinematics algorithms.
 **Inverse Kinematics Autonomous:** Utilizing inverse kinematic for autonomous movements **PI Gain Implementation:** A detailed exposition on how Proportional and Integral gains are calculated and utilized to enhance the stability and accuracy of the robotic arm.